anandtandon8/at_photo_backend/README.md

 ![image](readmeImgs/ATPhotoImageClassificationPipeline.png)

-Lastly, the DevOps was a fun adventure where I learned a lot about AWS, and now have robust infrastructure set up with a functioning CI/CD pipeline(after being told by many to just use Vercel).
+Lastly, the DevOps was a fun adventure where I learned a lot about AWS, and now have robust infrastructure set up with a functioning CI/CD pipeline (after being told by many to just use Vercel).
+The couple of all nighters I pulled for just my first deployment were worth it.